Partner Funding Process

 The first step in applying for funding from UWSK is the submission of a Letter of Intent.
 The Letter of Intent deadline for the 2018/19 funding cycle is 4pm on October 20, 2017.
 The 2018/19 Letter of Intent can be downloaded here and in the DOWNLOADS section below.
 As well, a Letter of Intent Info Packet and FAQ can be downloaded here and below.

 Letters of Intent will be reviewed by a UWSK regional committee.
 Proposals that demonstrate meaningful impact in one of the priority areas/ strategies will be invited to submit a full Community Impact Grant Application.

 Funding Application Submission Process

 Only organizations that have received official invitation to apply are eligible to submit an application.
-Those that are eligible to apply for funding should read through the Funding Application and the Policies and Procedures for Funded Agencies to ensure that they meet all requirements.
-These documents can be downloaded below in the DOWNLOADS section starting September 2017.
+Those that are eligible to apply for funding should read through the Policies and Procedures for Funded Agencies to ensure that they meet all requirements.
+This document can be downloaded below in the DOWNLOADS section.